भले पधारो अतिथि, भले पधारो |

 चमार means a cobbler and is one of the many untouchables clan of India.
 The fun was that when we’re asking the address of the area where they live, we got looks from people; like they’re not very comfortable even to tell us the address—an area of cobblers.

 One was so surprised and shocked upon learning this fact that someone really wants to meet them.
 Anyway, we reached the venue somehow after an hour of asking and getting lost in the village.
 Upon reaching the location where he told us to, he came running to meet us.
 It seemed that he was coming to rescue us or something as we’re the focus of all the shops around and for the first time, after many years, I felt like an alien from X999 galaxy; some 3.3 x 10 raised to 9 trillion light years away from our planet.

-But, we met after sharing few calls of Where are you, I am here types.
+But, we met after sharing a few calls of searching for each other.
 He took us to his little home in a nearby place.
 The place was filled with beautiful little homes and colorful people.
 There was a beautiful woman washing utensils, a—too much—healthy stray dog barking at us, lots of fine dust kissing our feet, little children running here and there, mud walls displaying their tribal art, the fragrance of some pungent food and finally the grey-orphan water flowing here and there.

 A perfect picture of a neglected Indian village.